 Murder is always horrendous, but when it’s committed in a unique, deviant way, there’s something even more sinister to the crime.
-While some serial killers stick to gunshots or stab wounds, others prefer a strange, distinctive act that satisfies their demented curiosity or perverse sexual needs.
+While some serial killers stick to guns or knives, others prefer a strange, distinctive act that satisfies their demented curiosity or perverse sexual needs.
 Here are some historic killers and the strange and unusual ways they killed their victims.

 Charles Albright is known as the Texas Eyeball Killer and the Dallas Ripper for good reason.
-In 1990 and 1991, Albright terrorized the Dallas community by going after what he felt were easy targets: female prostitutes.
+In 1990 and 1991, Albright terrorized the Dallas community by going after what he felt were easy targets: female sex workers.

-Albright’s technique was anything but basic.
-He’d pick up the women, shoot them, and then dump their half-naked bodies - but not before he removed the eyes from his victims and kept them as souvenirs.
+His technique was to pick up women, shoot them, and then dump their half-naked bodies - but not before he removed the eyes from his victims and kept them as souvenirs.

 Some could say it began at age 11, when Albright started a taxidermy class at the behest of his overprotective adoptive mother, Delle Albright.
-Young Albright took to it immediately, going so far as to removing the eyes from birds, leaving two buttons sewn on where the eyes used to be.
-Throughout his life he proved to be obsessed with women's eyes, including painting them and cutting them out of photographs.
+Young Albright took to it immediately, going so far as to remove the eyes from birds, leaving two buttons sewn on where the eyes used to be.
+Throughout his life he was obsessed with women's eyes, including painting them and cutting them out of photographs.

-In December 1991, Albeit was charged with the murder of Shirley Williams, only one of three suspected victims, thanks to her hairs turning up inside his vacuum.
-He was convicted and sentenced to life in prison.see more on Charles Albright
+In December 1991, Albright was charged with the murder of Shirley Williams, only one of three suspected victims, due to her hairs turning up inside his vacuum.
+He was convicted and sentenced to life in prison.

 Albert DeSalvo Strangled His Victims With Their Own Underwear

-But the kicker is how he strangled these women: DeSalvo used the victim’s own underwear or stockings to kill them.
+His typical method was to strangle the victims with their own underwear or stockings.
 Once he was finished choking them, he’d then tie the underwear into a bow around the woman's neck.
-To make matters worse, he’d ransack the homes and take some of the victim’s belongings for a keepsake.
+He then ransacked her home and took some of the victim’s belongings for a keepsake.

-DeSalvo found himself in jail, but not for murder.
-While he was a convicted rapist, he was never found guilty for killing, even after he confessed to strangling 13 women.
+DeSalvo ended up in jail, but not for murder.
+While he was a convicted rapist, he was never found guilty of killing, even after he confessed to strangling 13 women.

 Jeffrey Dahmer Tried To Turn His Victims Into Zombies

-Jeffrey Dahmer didn’t get his nickname, the Milwaukee Cannibal, for nothing.
-From 1978 to 1991, the community was on high alert with this serial killer running around.
+Jeffrey Dahmer, dubbed the Milwaukee Cannibal, kept the community on high alert from 1978 to 1991 with his serial killings.
 He preyed on teenage boys and men, subjecting them to the extremes of torture.

-As if raping and killing wasn’t bad enough, Dahmer was also known to dismember his male victims and later to eat parts of their bodies.
+Dahmer's pattern was to rape and kill his victims, followed by dismembering them and later consuming parts of their bodies.
 Dahmer was also reported to have sex with the corpses he left behind.

-Dahmer’s motivation was to create the perfect zombie sex slave that would do whatever he wanted, whenever he wanted.
-He’d capture his victims and then drill a hole in their heads as a crude form of "brain surgery," thinking he’d be able to take over their minds.
+His motivation was to create a submissive zombie sex slave to attend to his needs.
+He’d capture his victims and then drill a hole in their heads or inject hydrochloric acid or boiling water as a crude form of "brain surgery," thinking he’d be able to take over their minds.

-Dahmer was arrested in July 1991 and at that time, the authorities made quite a discovery.
-Inside his apartment were severed heads and male organs.
-He was convicted and given life in prison, but was killed by another inmate, Charles Sarver, in 1994.
+Dahmer was arrested in July 1991, at which time authorities discovered severed heads and male organs inside his apartment.
+He was convicted and given life in prison, but he was killed by another inmate, Charles Sarver, in 1994.

-Ted Bundy was a lot like Jeffrey Dahmer when it came to his sadistic criminal acts.
-He too was a vile serial killer who favored rape and torture, but his targets were young women.
-Between 1974 and 1978, Bundy committed unspeakable acts of violence and traveled to several different states to do it.
-He was charming and attractive, making it relatively easy to lure in members of the opposite sex, some as young as 15.
+Between 1974 and 1978, Bundy committed unspeakable acts of violence within several different states.
+He was charming and attractive, making it relatively easy to lure in women and girls, some as young as 15.

-Also like Dahmer, Bundy dismembered his victims after he brutally killed them and kept the heads he removed from the bodies as a trophy, as he once told a detective he did with victim Georgeann Hawkins.
+Bundy dismembered some of his victims after he brutally killed them and removed the heads to keep as trophies, as he once told a detective he did with victim Georgeann Hawkins.
 He was also known to have sex with the corpses, and was thought to be sexually attracted only to unconscious women.